cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 : a map of pairs of data items.
 Maps are also called tables, dictionaries, hashes, or objects (in JSON).
 A map is comprised of pairs of data items, each pair consisting of a key that is immediately followed by a value.
-The map's length follows the rules for byte strings (major type 2), except that the length denotes the number of pairs, not the length in bytes that the map takes up.
+The argument is the number of *pairs* of data items in the map.
 For example, a map that contains 9 pairs would have an initial byte of 0b101_01001 (major type of 5, additional information of 9 for the number of pairs) followed by the 18 remaining items.
 The first item